Professor Andrew Russell

 - Email: email@example.com

 - Address: Room Daysh 2.32

 I specialise in floods and glacial systems.
-My research focuses on the impact of floods (jökulhlaups) on glacifluvial systems in Iceland, Greenland and Chile.
+My research focuses on the impact of floods on fluvial systems in Chile, Peru, Iceland and Greenland.
 In the UK I examine the immediate impacts of floods resulting from intense rainfall.

 I have extensive field experience of examining jökulhlaup impacts on both the northern and southern margins of Vatnajökull ice-cap and carried out fieldwork at Eyjafjallajökull during the 2010 eruption and at Skeiðarárjökull during the 1996 Gjálp eruption under Vatnajökull.

 1982-86 University of Aberdeen M.A.
 Honours Degree Geography 1986.

 1986-90 University of Aberdeen, PhD.
 “The geomorphological and sedimentological effects of jökulhlaups”

 Sept.
 1994 - March 2004 Lecturer & Senior Lecturer in Physical Geography, Keele University

 Oct.
 1990 - Sept.
 1994 Lecturer in Physical Geography, Kingston

 Flood geomorphology, glacier hydrology, fluvial sedimentology and planetary geomorphology, glacier outburst floods (jökulhlaups), lahars.